 Price is based on double or twin hotel room occupancy and includes accommodation, transfers, car/driver, English-speaking guide, activities and entrance fees, breakfasts and some casual lunches while touring.
 Flights and optional special activities will be quoted separately.
 Most personal expenses, including dinners, alcoholic beverages, spa treatments and gratuities can be paid on the spot while traveling.
 Prices may vary depending on season, choice of accommodation and other factors.

-No foodie trip to Asia is complete with a stop in Singapore, a food destination in its own right - and there is much more than just chili crab and Singapore Slings.
+No foodie trip to Asia is complete without a stop in Singapore, a food destination in its own right - and there is much more than just chili crab and Singapore Slings.
 With Singapore’s multi-ethnic background comes a wealth of diversity in cuisine.
 Add on top of that a major international influence and the local penchant for eating around the clock, the city’s gastronomic scene has put Singapore on the map as one of the greatest food destinations in the world, rivaling other top global cities in variety and quality.
 From local favorites of laksa and chicken rice at humble hawker stalls awarded with coveted Michelin stars to celebrity chef outposts and mid range local gourmet joints, there is something for everyone.

 Arrive at Changi Airport and meet your guide for your private transfer to your hotel.
 Relax and unwind from your flight for the rest of the day.
 In the evening, begin your culinary journey with dinner at your restaurant of choice.
 Endless options include the best of fine dining and multi-course omakase sets to heritage eats at generations-old restaurants in enclaves to trendy eateries reinventing street food into modern offerings.